jenkinsci/pipeline-plugin/TUTORIAL.md

-## Understanding Flow Scripts
+## Understanding Pipeline Scripts

-A pipeline is a [Groovy](http://groovy-lang.org/documentation.html) script that tells Jenkins what to do when your flow is run.
+A pipeline is a [Groovy](http://groovy-lang.org/documentation.html) script that tells Jenkins what to do when your Pipeline is run.
 You do not need to know much general Groovy to use Pipeline - relevant bits of syntax are introduced as needed.

 **Example** In this example, `echo` is a _step_: a function defined in a Jenkins plugin and made available to all pipelines.